 On the picturesque shores of the St. Lawrence River lies the historic city of Kingston.
 Home to impassioned curators and creators, a place that embraces new ideas – it’s authentic, vibrant and never stops surprising.
-The waterfront is brimming with activities, festivals, pathways and eateries.
-Kingston boasts more restaurants per capita than nearly any city in Canada, so make sure to come hungry.
-With an abundance of casual outdoor patios, fine dining restaurants, and pubs – you’ll find something delicious at every turn.
+No matter the season; downtown brims with activities, festivals, shops and eateries.
+And as Kingston boasts more restaurants per capita than nearly any other city in Canada; make sure to come hungry.
+The abundance of casual diners, fine dining restaurants, and pubs – are a great way to warm up and find something delicious to indulge in.
 The fun doesn’t slow down at night with a vibrant theatre, arts, and events scene.

 Take in the sights and sounds of the city’s waterfront by touring the 8km waterfront pathway that passes right along the popular downtown harbor.
 Hop aboard the free, 20-minute Wolfe Island Ferry and Explore Wolfe Island.
 If you are looking for a new perspective the city takes on a different vista from the water – especially on a leisurely dinner or sunset cruise.
 At Kingston 1000 Island Cruises, it’s all about food, fun and entertainment!
 They are committed to fine food services, interactive entertainment and first rate service aboard all of our vessels.

 A 300-passenger paddle wheeler.
 With interior oak panels and antique tin, this beautifully restored triple-decker will remind you of those classic cruise ships on the Mississippi.
 Suitable for leisure cruises but perfect for wedding ceremonies and receptions.